Campus Police parking policy

 - Students and Others will park in the large student lot.

 - One-hour (maximum) parking is provided for students needing to access the Student Services’ area (i.e. Bursar, Enrollment Services, Registration, etc.) in the short-term parking located at the north entrance of the building.
-All other students, faculty, and staff are not permitted to use this lot at any time.
+No other students, faculty, and staff are not permitted to use this lot at any time.
 This lot, however, may be restricted by the Campus Police for officially sanctioned college events with proper notification and reservation with the Campus Police.

 - Visitors will park only in designated areas or the large student Lot